Children shine brightest when they play and learn – together.

 Yes.
 To help reduce the spread of COVID-19, children in the Before & After School program are with the same children and staff, and in the same classroom, every day.
 As the Before & After School program brings together students from different grades, program cohorts will include children from different core day cohorts within the same school.

 All YMCA Before & After School programs follow the health and safety measures outlined in the Ministry Or Education’s Before and After School Programs Kindergarten – Grade 6 Policies and Guidelines in consultation with local public health units.
 To learn more about the YMCA’s revised health and safety measures please see the YMCA Child Care Revised Parent Handbook for COVID-19.

-EarlyON locations will begin reopening doors and welcoming back families starting October 5, 2020.
+EarlyON locations began reopening doors and welcoming back families starting October 5, 2020.
 These free programs are funded by the Ontario Ministry of Education and are available on a registered basis.
 Drop-in programs will not be offered until further notice.
 Contact EarlyON to learn about programs in Durham and York region.
 Please note, services may be required to change in accordance with public health and safety measures.

 Registration changes can be made by completing our change of request form by visiting https://ymcagta.org/child-care/registration-change-request-form.